psftw/pygsheets/docs/source/authorizing.rst

 4. Similarly enable the "Drive API".
 We require drives api for getting list of spreadsheets, deleting them etc.

 Now you have to choose the type of credential you want to use.
-For this you have following two options:
+For this you have the following two options:

 OAuth Credentials
 -----------------